Steaming bowl of birria ramen with stretchy Oaxaca cheese, served with crispy tacos and a side of rich consommé for dipping.

 The Great Fat Cap Heist

-Skimming off too much fat?
+Are you skimming off too much fat?
 Stop.
 That floating gold isn’t the enemy—it’s the MVP.
-Birria’s fat cap is where flavor molecules throw a rave, and you just turned off the music.
+Birria’s fat cap is the place where flavor molecules gather and create intense flavors, and by turning off the music, you disrupt this process.

 • Fry your tortillas for tacos (next-level crunch).